Pin Classes I: Growth Rates: Pin Words and Pin Classes

 we note immediately that $w$ has $2$ pin factors of length $1$ and $4$ of every greater length.
-By comparison with our list of $\boxplus$-decomposables and collisions, we note that we have to remove $2$ from this count for lengths $2$ and $3$ (due to the $\boxplus$-decomposables $1l$ and $2r$ at length $2$ and the collisions $\{1ul,2ru\}$ and $\{2ru,1lu\}$ at length $3$) to obtain the generating function of the $\boxplus$-indecomposables of $\mathcal{V}^{\circ}$:
+By comparison with the list of $\boxplus$-decomposables and collisions stated in Theorem \ref{classification}, we note that we have to remove $2$ from this count at lengths $2$ and $3$ (due to the $\boxplus$-decomposables $1l$ and $2r$ at length $2$ and the collisions $\{1ul,2ru\}$ and $\{2ur,1lu\}$ at length $3$) to obtain the generating function of the $\boxplus$-indecomposables of $\mathcal{V}^{\circ}_{0}$:

-As we are in the upper half-plane, $g_{3}(z)=g_{4}(z)=0$ so the amended $G$-sequence is just $g(z)$ itself, and the generating function of $\mathcal{V}^{\circ}$ is given by
+As we are in the upper half-plane, $g_{3}(z)=g_{4}(z)=0$ so the amended $G$-sequence is just $g(z)$ itself, and the generating function of $\mathcal{V}^{\circ}_{0}$ is given by

+Taking the Taylor expansion of this function about $z=0$ gives us the enumeration sequence of the centred class $\mathcal{V}^{\circ}_{0}$: